Passport & Visa Photos

 What's the difference between the Passport Photo Maker and the dimension templates?

-The Passport Photo Maker uses AI to automatically handle face detection, background removal, and positioning — upload a photo and it produces a compliant output for your chosen country.
-The dimension templates (e.g. /resize-image-to-35x45mm) resize an image to exact dimensions without AI processing — useful when your photo is already correctly framed and lit and you just need the right pixel or mm size.
+The Passport Photo Maker uses AI to handle face detection, background removal, and positioning automatically — upload a photo and it produces a compliant output for your chosen country.
+The dimension templates (e.g. /resize-image-to-35x45mm) resize an already-framed image to exact dimensions without AI processing.
 Most users starting from a casual photo should use the Maker.

-Can I use the same photo for my passport and my visa application?
+Can I use the same photo for my passport and visa application?

 Not always.
-Passport and visa requirements frequently differ — especially when applying to a country with different standards than your own.
+Passport and visa requirements frequently differ.
 A US passport uses 2×2 inch; a Schengen visa requires 35×45 mm.
 Always check the specific document and destination country separately and use the matching template.

 My photo file is too large for the portal.
 What do I do?

-Compress it before uploading.
-Download the digital version from the tool, then use the compress tool to set a target 5–10 KB below the portal's stated limit.
+Download the digital version, then use the compress tool to set a target 5–10 KB below the portal's stated limit.
 All compression runs in your browser — your document photo is never uploaded to any server.

 Yes.
-Visa photo requirements are set by the destination country, not your home country.
-This means the same person may need a 2×2 inch photo for a US passport and a 35×45 mm photo for a Schengen visa application — both at the same time, both different sizes.
-Always check and use the correct country- and document-specific template.
+Visa requirements are set by the destination country, not your home country.
+The same person may need a 2×2 inch photo for a US passport and a 35×45 mm photo for a Schengen visa — at the same time, different sizes.
+Always use the correct template.

 Can I print my passport photo at home?

 Yes, if you have a color photo printer and glossy or semi-gloss photo paper.
-Download the print-ready version from the tool — it arranges multiple copies on a 4×6 inch or A4 sheet at 300 DPI.
+Download the print-ready version — it arranges multiple copies on a 4×6 or A4 sheet at 300 DPI.
 Standard office paper is not accepted for official passport photos in any country.

 Related Tools & Guides